Why I Decided to Try Ranch Riding

 The pattern included trot-over logs.
 She had been practicing them well at home, and I felt confident she wouldn’t tick any.
 But ticking didn’t seem like the issue when I saw the poles the show management had placed in the pen.
 Yikes!
 They were freshly painted bright-white logs.
 They appeared to be glowing.

 Add that to the fact that they already had cattle penned on the end for the cow horse class to follow, and I knew there was no convincing Chic that this was just a horsemanship class.
 Sure enough, she thought the poles might get her, and she couldn’t resist sizing up the cattle as we passed, but we got through it and ended up second under both judges.

 The next day, I was relieved that the judges chose the pattern with the sidepass instead of the logs.
 This should be easy, right?
 However, this pattern had the spins and sidepass in the middle of the pen, much like a reining or cow horse pattern.
 She didn’t miss the correlation.
 When I asked her to spin, she anticipated doing more than one, and they weren’t as smooth and pretty as I had hoped.
 Second and fifth were my placings that day, but I still managed to win the circuit.

 In retrospect, while it was a lot of fun and different from any other class offered at an AQHA show, it was a challenge.
 For me, the class proved to be an excellent test of how solid my horse is, or in some parts, isn’t.

-Since it’s brand new, it’s hard to know exactly what the judges will be looking for.
-Time will tell exactly what sort of horse this new pleasure class will honor.
-I think ranch pleasure is going to be a fun challenge for a lot of different types of people with a lot of different types of horses.
-And that’s exciting.
+The ranch riding class is a fun challenge for a lot of different types of people with a lot of different types of horses.